dagnall53/ESPMQTTRocnetSound/README.md

 ## Hardware
 The hardware expects to use a 12C DAC such as a Adafruit's I2SDAC or a Beyond9032 DAC connected "DIN" to D9/RX  "LRC" to D4 and "CLK" to D8 (D numbers are NodeMCU pin references). (setsed with Adafruit board, but not te Beyond board)
-As default, the Front light is D3, Back light is D2, and a "Signal Led" is on D5 to provide indications that messages are being received etc..
+As the LOCO default, the Front light is D3, Back light is D2, and a "Signal Led" is on D5 to provide indications that messages are being received etc..
 The Loco Servo motor controller is on D1.
 This leaves a few ports of later upgrades such as servo controlled couplers.
 Port D4 IS available on the NODAC version if you need it (see https://github.com/earlephilhower/ESP8266Audio/issues/32 )